mbriscoe/mbriscoe/README.md

 - 👋 Hi, I’m @mbriscoe
-- 👀 I’m interested in game development
+- 👀 I love software development, as a hobby, and a job!
 - 📫 How to reach me mark@mcmw.co.uk

 <!---